grannycart/by-sound-alone_source/notes-and-edits/notes-on-sub-diagrams.md

 notes-on-sub-diagrams.md
-Last modified: 2023-06-25 20:50
+Last modified: 2023-06-26 22:13

 # notes on sub diagrams

 ## diagram edits to make:
+* [ ] While the rest of the book is CC license, the diagrams should be public domain
-* [ ] adjust sub layouts so engines are balanced around the middle of the boat. maybe cargo bays on both ends?
+* [X] adjust sub layouts so engines are balanced around the middle of the boat. maybe cargo bays on both ends?
 	* in most subs, the rear ends are heavy with the engines, and they need to use leaded weight in the front --- at least until new equipment is installed
 	* this issue can also be addressed through trim and main ballast tanks
 		* the cargo subs could/SHOULD be designed to run empty with flooded forward tanks to counter-balance the engines, and empty those tanks when there's a full cargo load.